jybp/twitch-downloader/README.md

 ## Flags

 `-client-id` Use a specific twitch.tv API client ID.
 Usage is optional.
+Note: Using any other client id other than twitch own client id might not work.

 `-o` Path where the VOD will be downloaded.
 Usage is optional.